-Which are the best Scuba Diving Computers for 2017?
+Which are the best Scuba Dive Computers for 2017?

 Are you looking to buy your first diving computer, or want to upgrade to one with more features?